programmerfriend/programmerfriend.github.io/_posts/2019-06-19-not-google.md

 ## Why am I even writing this?

-I am trying to digest my experience frome one year ago.
+I am trying to digest my experience from one year ago.

 **What happened there?**